Manual install

 const controllers = { HelloRPC: HelloController };

-// export types used by the client
+// export types that are inferred by the client

 export type Controllers = typeof controllers;